astolzen/ansible_pulp/README.md

 This Playbook will fully automate the setup of a pulp server that syncs al necessary RPM and Docker Repos used by Openshift 3.4.

 ## Idea
 I want to be able to setup/destroy multi-node Openshift Test/demo environments (local on one Notebook using any given Hypervisor) without being online.
-All RPMs and Docker Packets should be served by this Pulp Server.
+All RPMs and Docker Packets should be served by a local Pulp Server VM.

-Steps:
+### Steps:
 - create Pulp Server and sync Repos using this Playbook
 - create a bunch of VMs for the OSCP environment (using whatever orchestration)
 - use the existing OSCP-Ansible Installer to roll out a multi node Openshift environment and pull all needed packets from the pulp server